ArchiveBox/docs/Install.md

  - `curl` (usually already on most systems)
  - `git` (usually already on most systems)

+For help installing specific dependencies, see the [[Troubleshooting]] page.

 ## Automatic Setup

 If you're on Linux with `apt`, or macOS with `brew`: